claudiahW/LuxDev/weekone.md

 ## Q2.
 List all the subsets of AI and provide examples of each and how the different subsets mimic human senses/intelligence.

+#### SUBSETS OF AI

+1. Machine Learning
+  Machine learning focuses on developing algorithms that enable computers to learn from data and make predictions or decisions without being explicitly programmed.
+It encompasses various techniques such as supervised learning, unsupervised learning, and reinforcement learning.

+2. Deep Learning
+  Deep learning is a subset of machine learning that involves the use of artificial neural networks with multiple layers

+3. Artifical Neural Networks
+   ANNs are computational models inspired by the structure and function of the human brain.
+They are used in various AI applications, including pattern recognition, speech recognition, and predictive modeling.

+4. Natural Language Processing
+  NLP involves the interaction between computers and human language.
+It includes tasks such as speech recognition, text understanding, sentiment analysis, and language translation.

 ## Q3.
-Learn about the Pyforest library

-## Q4.
 Research on data structures and algorithms - that would be our next class

+ Data structures are “containers” that organize and group data according to type.The basic Python data structures include list, set, tuples, and dictionary.